-- 87. When verifying the reported emission reductions, the TPE confirms that there is an audit trail that contains the evidence and records that validate or invalidate the stated values in the Monitoring Report Sheet.
-It includes the source documents that form the basis for calculations and other information underlying the emission reductions. - 88.
-When assessing the audit trail, the TPE: - (a) Addresses whether there is sufficient evidence available, both in terms of frequency (time period between evidence) and coverage (in covering the full monitoring period); - (b) Addresses the source and nature of the evidence (external or internal, oral or documented). - 89.
-The TPE only verifies emission reductions that are based on verifiable evidence.
+- 95. When verifying the reported emission reductions or removals, the TPE confirms that there is an audit trail that contains the evidence and records that validate or invalidate the stated values in the Monitoring Report Sheet.
+It includes the source documents that form the basis for calculations and other information underlying the emission reductions or removals. - 96.
+When assessing the audit trail, the TPE: - (a) Addresses whether there is sufficient evidence available, both in terms of frequency (time period between evidence) and coverage (in covering the full monitoring period); - (b) Addresses the source and nature of the evidence (external or internal, oral or documented). - 97.
+The TPE only verifies emission reductions or removals that are based on verifiable evidence.